Updated: December 29th, 2018

 That sounds a lot better if you read it with a Boston accent.

 You’re not alone, I’m sure.
 I knew nothing of Sagrada Família when Amanda first told me about it.
 And after seeing pictures, I thought it was hideous.
 It’s a weird shape, it’s basically a construction site, and it’s just so… so beige.
 I’ll admit it – I hold a grudge against the color beige.
-It represents everything I don’t want my life to be and probably stems from all the shitty jobs I’ve had that required me to wear khakis.
+It represents everything I don’t want my life to be and probably stems from all the crappy jobs I’ve had that required me to wear khakis.
 Pleated and disproportionate.
 Too high in the waist, too big in the ass, and too short in the leg.
 IS IT SO HARD TO MAKE A PAIR OF KHAKIS THAT FITS LIKE NORMAL PANTS?!

 Personal vendettas aside, Sagrada Família is the farthest thing from a pair of ill-fitting khakis.
 On the apparel spectrum I’d put it closer to Lady Gaga, 1970s Elton John, or this.
 Obviously, your search for the most kickass church is over.
 It’s right here in Barcelona.
 I’m not sure exactly where but your cab driver will know.
 And as you might have guessed, Sagrada Família has been brought to us by the creative genius of none other than Antoni Gaudí.